• Skip to primary navigation

 What can you eat with savoury mince?

-How to thicken mince?
+How do I thicken mince?

-Mix 1 teaspoon of cornflour with 1 tablespoon of cold water to form a thin, runny paste then stir this in to the mince and simmer gently until thickened.
+If your mince is looking watery, mix 1 teaspoon of cornflour with 1 tablespoon of cold water to form a thin, runny paste then stir this in to the mince and simmer gently until thickened.
 Don’t add too much cornflour, otherwise it can turn the sauce gloopy.

 My Recipe Tips